jenkinsci/kubernetes-pipeline-plugin/kubernetes-steps/readme.md

 ## Technical notes

+### Docker related notes

-Under the hood the plugin is using hostPath mounts.
-This requires two things
+Under the hood the docker related steps are using hostPath mounts.
+This requires three things:

 - A service account associated with a security context constraint that allows hostPath mounts.
 - A host capable of hostPath mounts
+- To ensure that Jenkins can write to the docker socket (e.g. run as root).

 An example security context constraint that configures *myserviceacccount* in the *default* namespace can be found [here](docs/scc-example.json)